 While it can be argued to have held the money system together after a fashion, it has fundamentally broken any relationship between markets and justice.
 Now it is not simply a matter of natural inequalities, it is a matter of artificially mandated scarcity, where the only reason for that scarcity is the needs of the system of market values.
 The injustice embodied in that leads to deep and destructive social tensions that are exponentially rising.

-Universal Basic Income offer a realistic transition strategy, but ultimately there must be deep systemic change for any sort of reasonable probability of continued existence.
+Universal Basic Income offers a realistic transition strategy, but ultimately there must be deep systemic change for any sort of reasonable probability of continued existence.

 3/ The idea that competition delivers security is deeply systemically flawed.
 Competition viewed systemically drives systems to local minima, destroying diversity in the process.
 Diversity can only flourish under cooperative systems.